jmsbutcher/A-demon-in-conways-game-of-life/README.md

   <img width="280" height="220" src="https://github.com/jmsbutcher/A-demon-in-conways-game-of-life/blob/master/Usage_images/NewRewardSchemeMenu.png">
 </p>

- There are currently 3 Reward Schemes types to choose from.
+ There are currently 3 Reward Scheme types to choose from.
 They are all determined by the state of the cells within the agent's visual field:
  - **Maximize Life** - More live cells means higher reward
  - **Minimize Life** - More live cells means lower reward
  - **Make shape** - Exact match yields maximum reward.
 Partial match yields less reward.